-QUALITY INDICATORS Hypertensive disorders INDICATOR WHY IT MATTERS CALCULATION Which the state of Aspirin consumption reduces risk of pre-eclampsia in at-risk women and is likely to reduce intrauterine growth restriction by about 10%.
+QUALITY INDICATORS Hypertensive disorders INDICATOR WHY IT MATTERS CALCULATION HT 1 % of pregnant women identified at risk of pre- eclampsia who are advised to take low-dose aspirin daily Aspirin consumption reduces risk of pre-eclampsia in at-risk women and is likely to reduce intrauterine growth restriction by about 10%.
 Numerator: Pregnant women with increased risk of pre-eclampsia, advised to take low-dose aspirin daily Denominator: All pregnant women with increased risk of pre-eclampsia HT 2 % of pregnant women with diagnosed hypertension who receive escalation of care Women with chronic hypertension are at greater risk of pregnancy complications such as: placental abruption, super imposed preeclampsia, fetal loss, preterm labour, low birth weight, perinatal death, or gestational diabetes.
 Numerator: Pregnant women with diagnosed hypertension who receive escalation of care (any of: treatment [medication], admission, increased frequency of: BP monitoring, proteinuria monitoring) Denominator: Pregnant women diagnosed with hypertension HT 3% of pregnant women diagnosed with pre-eclampsia have attended obstetrician appointment/s Obstetricians have specialised training in antenatal care, labour care and postnatal care.
 They are trained in high-risk pregnancy and birthing and can perform caesarean sections.
 They can prescribe and monitor medication interventions.
 Numerator: Pregnant women diagnosed with pre-eclampsia have attended obstetrician appointment/s Denominator: Pregnant women diagnosed with pre-eclampsia

 QUALITY INDICATORS Mental health INDICATOR WHY IT MATTERS CALCULATION MH 1 % of pregnant women identified at risk of mental health issues who have a documented mental health plan Pregnant women are more vulnerable to depression and anxiety or worsening of symptoms.
-Unmanaged mental health issues can result in adverse outcomes such as miscarriage, preterm birth and small-for-gestational-age baby.
+Unmanaged mental health issues can result in adverse outcomes such as miscarriage, preterm birth and smallfor-gestational-age baby.
 Numerator: Pregnant women identified at risk of mental health issues with a documented mental health plan Denominator: Pregnant women identified at risk of mental health MH 2 % of pregnant women referred to a mental health professional who are followed up by an ANC provider PW are more likely to engage in mental health services if they are supported through the process through follow up by an antenatal care provider e.g. gentle reminder, encouragement, reassurance.
 Numerator: Pregnant women referred to a mental health professional who are followed up by an antenatal care provider Denominator: Pregnant women referred to a mental health professional